 So when I speak to credit cards and the credit cards that I currently use and have in my wallet, know that there’s always a very specific reason I have certain cards.
 I don’t just recommend cards or sign up for cards on my own without having a reason behind the recommendation and/or sign up.

 Today, I want to chat business credit cards with you!
 It’s the beginning of a new year, and with that, a lot of small business owners are getting their finances together.
 When I refer to “small business owners” I mean anything from a solo blogger to a shop owner to a wedding planner.
 If you run your own business, even if it’s a side hustle, you need to be keeping all of your business finances (income and expenses) separate from your personal finances.
+How people do this is completely individual; some people may keep on top of their expenses by using a financial advisor or perhaps use the best bank for small business in florida.
+No matter how expenses are recorded and kept separate, it’s vital to get it right to avoid confusion.
+Without expenses recorded properly, businesses will fail.
 I wrote an entire blog post on how to make your business official over on my Contracts for Creatives site.
 The first step is to have a business bank account and credit card.

 Not only does having a business credit card make it so much easier to keep track of business expenses, it’s an easy way to earn more points to add to your stash to use for travel!
 Business expenses add up fast and so do the points you earn on those expenses!